ibm-cloud-docs/architecture-framework/architecture-diagram.md

 ### Adding {{site.data.keyword.cloud_notm}} service icons
 {: #service-icons}

 The icons that are included in the {{site.data.keyword.cloud_notm}} catalog for each service are not part of the IBM2 library.
-However, if you want to represent an {{site.data.keyword.cloud_notm}} service with the catalog icon for that service in your architecture diagram @fredl has created a draw.io [{{site.data.keyword.cloud_notm}} catalog](https://l2fprod.github.io/myarchitecture/) library of these icons.
+However, if you want to represent an {{site.data.keyword.cloud_notm}} service with the catalog icon for that service in your architecture diagram @fredl has created a draw.io [{{site.data.keyword.cloud_notm}} catalog](https://l2fprod.github.io/myarchitecture/){: external} library of these icons.

 1. Add the icon of choice to your palette.